 Now create a folder for the website and launch the terminal and come to the directory using ‘cd (and the way to directory)’.
 Now set up the virtual environment using the command:

-It will create a folder named env, to enter in virtual environment use command:
+It will create a folder named env, to enter in the virtual environment use the command:

 After this, the name of the environment with brackets around it will be shown, which means we have entered the virtual environment.